Jackxun123/uPic/README.md

 ## 🧰 More Functions

-**除了以上这些最基本的功能以外，uPic 还提供了一系列小功能让你使用起来更方便更顺心**
-**Except these basic functions,uPic also provides a series of small features to make you use easier and more comfortable.**
+**Except these basic functions,uPic also provides a series of small features to improve user experience.**

 <details><summary>1. ⌨︎ global shortcut key</summary><br>
 <p>